 We value ICT within our school and encourage our children to experience different ways of accessing mobile technology.
 From laptops and iPads through to games consoles and e-readers, our children are able to access a wealth of resources and explore different technologies to suit their learning styles.

-The eSafety of our children is of paramount importance to the school and something that we monitor and revisit regularly.
+The eSafety of our children is of paramount importance to the school and something that we teach regularly through our computing lessons in school.
 We also work closely with The Collegiate Trust and DB Primary (our school’s learning cloud provider) to ensure that we are up to date with current advice and practice.

-CEOP operates a 24/7 service for the receipt of reports.
+If you are worried about online abuse or the way someone has been communicating online, then CEOP operates a 24/7 reporting service.
 Reports can be made to CEOP by a young person or on their behalf by a parent/carer or professional working with these groups.
+All reports will be read by a Child Protection Advisor, who are specialist workers who have helped thousands of children.
 Children under 11 years of age are encouraged to tell an adult that they trust about what has happened and to ask for their help in reporting this either to CEOP or local police.
-All reports to CEOP are treated as reports of crime and as such anonymous reports cannot be accepted.
+All reports to CEOP are treated as reports of crime and as such, anonymous reports cannot be accepted.

 Children at our school have, in the past, been targeted online by an unknown person asking inappropriate questions on Roblox.
 This is a dangerous game as it links to many unsuitable sites and is easily infiltrated by people who wish to gain access to innocent children.
 The incident was reported to CEOPS who confirm that these kinds of issues on Roblox are very common, so we advise the website is best avoided for younger children, or at least used with a high level of supervision.